 If you are interested in purchasing the novel Palimpsest by the late Charles A. Fracchia, please send us a note at 1255 California St., Suite 204, San Francisco, CA 94109 or email: email@example.com

 Get these at your local bookstore.

 STORIES IN THE SAND: San Francisco's Sunset District, 1847-1964

 "Stories in the Sand: San Francisco's Sunset District, 1947-1964 pairs lovely photos from all eras with a well-researched history including quotes from those connected to the Sunset District, packing in some 200 archival photos and offering an in-depth focus on one of the lesser-covered districts of San Francisco.
 Bibliographic references are presented in every chapter while little-known, colorful accounts of the pioneers who built the Sunset make for a lively blend of researched history and personal experience.
 There's nothing quite like it in print: while it's generously illustrated with vintage photos, its strength lies in the addition of well-detailed history throughout, making it a 'must' for any definitive San Francisco history holding!"

 Read what San Francisco Chronicle columnist Carl Nolte wrote about the history covered by Lorri Ungaretti in Stories in the Sand:

-"She's written three [books about the Sunset District].
-Her latest is Stories in the Sand: San Francisco's Sunset District, 1847-1964.
+"She's written five [books about the Sunset and Richmond Districts], including Stories in the Sand: San Francisco's Sunset District, 1847-1964.

 "Her subjects range from the nearly treeless waste described on an 1853 map as the Great Sand Bank, to the Sunset of the middle 1960s. ..."
 Read more